We have a passionate commitment to community service and charity. Please see the following for some of our important charitable initiatives:

 - Global Charity Day

-- Never was our commitment to people so clear as on September 11, 2001.
-Following the devastating attack on our headquarters at the World Trade Center, our CEO, Howard Lutnick, and our surviving employees and affiliates created the Cantor Fitzgerald Relief Fund to take care of the families of the 658 colleagues and friends who perished on that day.
+- Never has our relationship with our people and others been so evident as on September 11, 2001.
+Following the devastating attack on our headquarters at the World Trade Center on that day, our CEO, Howard Lutnick, and our surviving employees and our affiliates created The Cantor Fitzgerald Relief Fund to take care of the families of the 658 colleagues and friends who perished on that day.
 We and our affiliates committed 25% of profits for five years and committed to pay for 10 years of healthcare for the families of those we lost.

 - Disaster Relief